Early History of St Luke, Odd Fellows & the Household of Ruth

 Other Mutual Aid Organizations

 • Please NOTE!
 The Grand United Order of Odd Fellows is a different organization than the Independent Order of Odd Fellows.
-That USA organization was founded in 1819, under the similar mission and premise as the GUOOOF, but for white people only.
+That USA organization was founded in 1819, under the similar mission and values as the GUOOF, but for white people only.
 That exclusion was removed in 1971, and in 2001 women were invited to join the order.

 • The Official History and Manual of the Grand United Order of Odd Fellows in America.
 Charles H. Brooks.
 1902.
 Of interest: page 140, 13 March 1890, Roanoke Lodge 3225 was given dispensation, located in Roanoke City, VA.
 In 1901 the American Grandmaster was E.H.
 Morris, Dep Grand Master was L.L.
 Lee and Grand Secretary was C.H.
 Books.
 The 45th General meeting was held on 2 October, 1900 in Louisville, Ky.
 On page 239 are directions for laying a corner stone of a new building: A stone, small tin box, 3 silver or silver-plated goblets, a small Bible, sufficient quantity of earth, corn and water.
 Page 263 explains the format of the Annual Report.
 Includes “Brothers Relieved, Brothers Buried, Widows Relieved, Orphans Relieved, Funerals.”